applewoodsmokedham/metagraph/memory-bank/productContext.md

 6. **Error Handling**: Provide clear error messages and guidance for troubleshooting.

 7. **Performance**: Ensure responsive performance even when interacting with blockchain APIs.

+8. **Consistent Design**: Maintain a consistent design language across all pages and components.

+9. **Reusable Components**: Use template components to ensure consistency and reduce development time.

 ## Target Users